robusta-dev/robusta/docs/integrations/slack.rst

 5. Click "Install into Workspace"
 6. Copy the signing token from basic information and the bot token from "OAuth and Permissions".
 Add them to the yaml

-You will then need to run your own Slack relay or enable only outgoing messages.
-Contact us for details.
+You will then need to run your own Slack relay or enable only outgoing messages. :ref:`Contact us for details. <Getting Support>`